ppmathis/DeepTrace/README.md

 #### License information
 The code is licensed via the Apache License 2.0: http://www.apache.org/licenses/LICENSE-2.0

-Means:

-* You may alter the code, but have to give the changes back
-* You may not use this work for commercial purposes
-* You must attribute the work in the manner specified by the author or licensor

-If you would like to use this code commercially, please contact us via pmathis@snapserv.net.
-Thank you!

 #### What is DeepTrace?
 DeepTrace is a small and neat extension for different low level things in PHP.
 You can: